alishd-boilerplate/discord-node-bot-boilerplate/README.md

 This is a [github template](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/), you can fork it or [use it as a template](https://github.com/alishd-boilerplate/discord-node-bot-boilerplate/generate) to start a new project with this repository as hello-world.
 Use this template to start ahead without losing time configuring your template!

-A huge thanks goes to my friend [PTKdev](https://github.com/PTKdev) for allowing me to take a cue from his beatiful templates!
+A huge thanks to my friend [PTKdev](https://github.com/PTKdev) for giving me inspiration from his beautiful templates!
 Go check him out!

 ## 🎁 Support: Donate